rapid7/insightconnect-plugins/plugins/hybrid_analysis/help.md

 # Version History

-* 3.0.0 - Update of plugin for compatibility with new version of HybridAnalysis API | Created new actions which was moved from plugin **vxstream_sandbox** such as: Submit File, Lookup by Hash, Search Database, Retrieve Report
+* 3.0.0 - Update to support version 2 API | Created new actions which was moved from plugin **vxstream_sandbox** such as: Submit File, Lookup by Hash, Search Database, Retrieve Report
 * 2.0.2 - Fix threatscore KeyError
 * 2.0.1 - New spec and help.md format for the Extension Library
 * 2.0.0 - Update to new secret key credential type